ECGOPS/OMSDEMO/SECURITY_REPORT.md

 ---

-*This report was generated as part of the comprehensive security assessment of the ECG Outage Management System.
+*This report was generated as part of the comprehensive security assessment of the ECG Network Management System.
 All vulnerabilities have been addressed and the system is now protected against common attack vectors.*